CxKingx/GenO-GRP/README.md

 - in your terminal , type "conda env create -f environment.yml"
 - it will download everything and says to activate this environment use "conda activate gen-o-grp-2020"
-- activate the virtual environment in your Terminal -pip install bcrypt
+- activate the virtual environment in your Terminal

+- Below are some packages to install (if needed)
+- pip install bcrypt
--pip install django[argon2] for password hashing
+- pip install django[argon2] for password hashing
--pip install pillow (for images future use)
+- pip install pillow (for images future use)

+- NOTE : When installing new packages to the environment UPDATE the environment using "conda env export > environment_vXX.yml " XX being the version number (currently v2), then push it to the repository.
+- environment.yml is deprecated.

 ## Project Development
 <table>